-Rescue crews comb Iowa building collapse wreckage as number of missing unknown — live
+Rescue crews comb Iowa building collapse wreckage as number of missing unknown – live

 Alarming photos show at least one-fourth of the building’s units destroyed

-A dramatic rescue effort was launched after part of an apartment building collapsed in Davenport, Iowa.
+A dramatic rescue effort has been launched after part of an apartment building collapsed in Davenport, Iowa.

-A section of the red brick building on the city’s Main Street came down at around 5pm Sunday, with alarming photos showing at least one-fourth of the structure’s units destroyed.
+A section of the red brick building on the city’s Main Street came down at around 5pm on Sunday, with alarming photos from the scene showing at least one-fourth of the structure’s units destroyed.

 As of Monday morning, a total of eight people had been rescued from the wreckage and the number of people missing remains unclear.
 No deaths have been reported.

-The cause of the collapse has not been determined as some residents described the sound it created as an “explosion”.
+The cause of the collapse has not been determined but some residents described the sound it created as an “explosion”.

-Residents living in the area reported that the building was known to have problems - including visible water damage.
+Residents living in the area reported that the building was known to have problems, including visible water damage.

 The Quad-City Times reported that fire crews had gone to the building for an inspection just days before the disaster.